NiiAmu28/NiiAmu28/README.md

 ## 👋 Hi, I’m Nii Amu Ankrah (@NiiAmu28)

 I’m a passionate Electrical Engineering student and a software developer driven by the desire to build innovative tech solutions that solve real-world problems.
-My journey spans across AI, web and mobile app development, computer networking, and electrical engineering.
+My journey spans across AI, web and mobile app development, computer networking, and Electrical/Electronics engineering.
 I love transforming complex ideas into functional applications, and I’m always eager to learn and grow along the way.

  ## 👀 I’m interested in:
 - Artificial Neural Networks (ANNs) and Machine Learning